Aged Care Program

 Aged care clinical referral pathways

-WAPHA will review currents pathways, identify gaps and renew clinical referral pathway topics, health services and assessments for inclusion in localised clinical pathway guidance fit for the care of older Australians.
+We review currents pathways, identify gaps and renew clinical referral pathway topics, health services and assessments for inclusion in localised clinical pathway guidance fit for the care of older Australians.

-Who will this initiative support?
+Who does this initiative support?

 The WAPHA clinical referral pathways (Clinician Assist) are designed to be used at the point of care, primarily by GPs but is also available to hospital specialists, nurses, and other health professionals.